-4.2 Equilibrium results
+Equilibrium results

-To avoid a taxonomy, we adopt the following assumptions regarding equation (3):
+To avoid a taxonomy, we adopt the following assumptions regarding Eq.
+(3):

-Assumption 2 For all $r \ge 0$ there exists a unique solution to equation (3), decreasing in r.
+Assumption 2.
+For all $r \ge 0$ there exists a unique solution to Eq.
+(3), decreasing in r.

-Assumption 3 The growth function f(x) is concave with f(0) = 0 and f'(0) > 0.
+Assumption 3.
+The growth function f(x) is concave with f(0) = 0 and f'(0) > 0.

-Assumption 4 The value of x below which profits are negative, defined as x{\min} , is positive and $f(x{\min}) - \bar{h} < 0.9$
+Assumption 4.
+The value of x below which profits are negative, defined as x{\min} , is positive and $f(x{\min}) - \overline{h} < 0.^{13}$

 Assumption 2 implies that in the standard constant discounting problem, a larger discount rate lowers the steady state stock, thereby lowering the steady state flow of profit.
 Assumption 3 excludes the possibility of "critical depensation", the situation where for sufficiently small initial conditions, the resource is doomed to extinction even in the absence of harvest.
-Assumption 4 means that although it is feasible to drive the stock below x{\min} , it is never part of an equilibrium strategy to do so.
+Assumption 4 means that although it is feasible to drive the stock below x{min} , it is never part of an equilibrium strategy to do so.
 Therefore, the non-negativity constraint on the stock is not binding.

 The current value Hamiltonian for the fictitious control problem is where ψ is the current value costate variable, and the function $(p - c(x) - \psi)$ is known as the switching function.
 The costate equation is where h^ is the optimal control. ("Optimal" for the fictitious control problem, or "equilibrium" for the sequential game.)
 Due to the linearity in h of the Hamiltonian, an optimal harvest rate must be on the boundary unless the switching function is 0.
 The harvest rate can be at an interior value for an interval of time (with positive measure) if and only if the switching function is identically 0 during that interval.
-Differentiating this identity with respect to time and using equations (2) and (16) imply that the
+Differentiating this identity with respect to time and using Eqs.
+(2) and (16) imply that the switching function is identically 0 if and only if x is a solution to